Sign in

 2. Workability and Rheological Values

-Retarding admixtures also have a small influence on the workability of concrete.
-They can cause an increase of initial slump by 60-100mm.
+Retarding admixtures can influence the workability of concrete slightly.
+They may produce an increase in initial slump ranging from 60-100mm.

 The company is the world’s best cement retarder supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff are highly specialized and will help you find the product you require.

 3. Slump Loss